I'm poor person without base, have no reason to be upset with party leadership: Azam Khan | Politics

 - India

-As his absence from the SP MLAs meet fuelled speculation about his resentment with the party leadership, senior leader Azam Khan on Sunday said he is a ''poor person'' without any base and does not have any reason for being upset.
+As his absence from the SP MLAs' meeting fuelled speculation about his resentment against the party leadership, senior leader Azam Khan on Sunday said he is a ''poor person'' without any base and does not have any reason to be upset.

 ''I am a man without any base, so where will the basis for resentment come from?
 I am a poor person now and live in a bylane.
 I am a poor person who lives in such a congested lane that not even a single four-wheeler could enter it,'' he added.